Mastering TipKit: Basics

 Get weekly handpicked updates on Swift and SwiftUI!

-TipKit is a framework introduced by Apple at WWDC 2023 that allows you to easily display tips in your applications.
-It can be used to introduce new features to users, help them discover hidden options, or demonstrate faster ways to accomplish tasks, among other scenarios.
-TipKit is compatible with different hardware environments and operating systems within the Apple ecosystem, including iPhone, iPad, Mac, Apple Watch, and Apple TV.
+TipKit is a new framework introduced by Apple at WWDC 2023, designed to easily display tips within your applications.
+It can be utilized to introduce new features to users, help them discover hidden options, or demonstrate quicker ways to accomplish tasks.
+TipKit operates across different hardware environments and operating systems within the Apple ecosystem, including iPhone, iPad, Mac, Apple Watch, and Apple TV.

-Developers can not only control the timing and frequency of tip display through rules and display frequency strategies, but also obtain information about the status of tips and events associated with them through the API.
-Although TipKit is primarily created for displaying tips, its functionality is not limited to that.
+Developers can control the timing and frequency of tip displays through setting rules and display frequency strategies.
+Additionally, they can access the status of a tip and information about events linked to tips through APIs.
+Although TipKit was primarily created to showcase tips, its functionalities are not limited to this alone.

 I will explore the TipKit framework in two articles.
-In this article, we will first learn about the usage of TipKit.
-In the next article, we will discuss more usage tips, considerations, implementation principles, and other extended topics of using TipKit in different scenarios.
+In this article, we start by learning how to use TipKit; in the next article, we will discuss more tips, considerations, implementation principles, and the extension of TipKit to other scenarios.

 How to Define a Tip

-In TipKit, defining a Tip means declaring a struct that conforms to the Tip protocol.
-The Tip protocol defines the title, image, information for displaying a Tip, as well as the rules for determining whether the display conditions are met.
+In TipKit, defining a tip involves declaring a structure that conforms to the Tip protocol.
+The Tip protocol defines the title, image, message, and rules for determining the conditions under which the tip should appear.

 Swift